 Apex Fantasy Leagues Use PPR Scoring

-Apex leagues currently host three different lineup types.
+Apex leagues currently host three different lineup types, all featuring PPR scoring.
 Our most popular format is the Original.

 1 QB, 2 RB, 3 WR, 1 TE, 1 Flex (RB/WR/TE), 1 K, 1 DEF